 Also, Malyavan and Pushpadanta were two Shiva Ganas or disciples.
 They always were on conflict over something or other and once Malyavan cursed Pushpadanta to become an elephant on Earth.
 The latter cursed the other to become a spider.
 The elephant and the spider came to Jambukeswaram and continued their Siva worship.

 The elephant collected water from river Cauvery and conducted ablution to the lingam under the Jambu tree every day.
 Shiva, in the form of Jambukeswara, moved by the deep devotion of the two, relieved them from the curse.
 As an elephant worshipped Shiva here, this place was famous as Thiru Aanai Kaa (thiru means holy, aanai is elephant, kaa (kaadu) means forest).
 Then, later the name ‘Thiruaanaikaa’ becomes ‘Thiruvanaikaval’ and ‘Thiruvanaikoil’.

-There are five enclosures inside the temple.
 The massive outer wall covering the fifth precinct is famous as the Vibudi Prakara.
 It stretches over a mile, and is two feet thick and over 25 feet high.
 Legend maintains that Shiva built the wall with the laborers.
 The fourth precinct contains a hall with 796 pillars.
-It also has a small tank fed by perpetual springs.

 The temple is also the abode of goddess Akilandeswari, one of the forms of the goddess Parvati.